oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 #### OAC Workbook

 We create an OAC Workbook using the Subject Area "*HR Analysis*".
-The workbook contains a canvas with the report required by ${doc.customer.name} (see par.
+The workbook contains a canvas with the report required by A Company Making Everything (see par.
 4.2.1 - Fig.4).
 In addition the workbook will contain other visualizations as sample analyses with Cost of Labour data.

 #### OAC security

 There is no specific implementation required for OAC security.
-As starting point, we create for ${doc.customer.name} the users listed below (will be assigned to **BI Service Administrator** OAC role):
+As starting point, we create for A Company Making Everything the users listed below (will be assigned to **BI Service Administrator** OAC role):

--   John Smith: john.smith@${doc.customer.name}.com
+-   John Smith: john.smith@A Company Making Everything.com
--   Tom Scott : tom.scott@${doc.customer.name}.com
+-   Tom Scott : tom.scott@A Company Making Everything.com

-${doc.customer.name} will add further OAC users in the future.
+A Company Making Everything will add further OAC users in the future.

 [^1]: **OAC**:Oracle Analytics Cloud, **ADW**: Autonomous Data Warehouse, **OCI DI**: Data Integration, **APEX**: Oracle Application Express